-Bodylevive is a retired entrepreneur that wishes to share life experiences and manages the online store, Tugarmaes.
+Bodylevive is a retired entrepreneur, that wishes to share life experiences and the designer of the online store, Zazzle/Tugarmaes.

 MoneyGram Money Order: A Word of Caution